sashee/global-listener-patterns-react/README.md

 # Global listener patterns in React

-This is a demonstration repo for a blog post.
+This is a demonstration repo for a blog post: [https://advancedweb.hu/2016/01/05/global-listener-patterns-in-react/](https://advancedweb.hu/2016/01/05/global-listener-patterns-in-react/)

 There are a few patterns you can use when managing listeners outside the component's scope.
 In this post and repository, I'll introduce three of them.